romanmz/jquery-coolslider/README.md

-slidebox
+coolSlider
 ========

+coolSlider() is a cool slider
-Flexible, responsive and customizable slider
+Flexible, responsive and customizable